 That's why you have a fight or flight response.
 That response is a flood of changes to your hormones, neurotransmitters, and body to prepare you to immediately run away or fight.
 It's designed to cover all of the bases: improving blood flow to the areas that need it, keeping your body cool, providing you with more energy, helping you see and respond more quickly, improving your mindset, etc.

 Thanks to the fight or flight system, you'd immediately know to feel fear when you see the tiger, you'd have the energy to run away, and you wouldn't hurt your body in the process.
-The fight or flight system is actually one of the most important tools that your body has, even though these days most people rarely face that many dangers.

 How Fight or Flight Becomes an Anxiety Disorder